 Emergency Vehicle Preemption

-EV Preemption, as it pertains to traffic, is the process used to increase the overall efficiency and response times of emergency vehicles.
+EV Preemption, as it pertains to traffic and smart signals, is the process used to increase the overall efficiency and response times of emergency vehicles.
 This technology has also been utilized in the coordination of transit, trains and other commercial vehicles.

 What are the benefits of EV Preemption?